Anthony of Padua: Death

 Anthony became sick with ergotism in 1231 and went to the woodland retreat at Camposampiero with two other friars for a respite.
 There, he lived in a room built for him under the branches of a walnut tree.
 Anthony died on the way back to Padua on 13 June 1231 at the Poor Clare monastery at Arcella (now part of Padua), at the age of 35.

-According to his request, Anthony was buried in the small church of Santa Maria Mater Domini (probably dating from the late 12th century) and near a convent that had been founded by him in 1229.
-Nevertheless, due to his increased notability, the construction of a large basilica began around 1232, although it was not completed until 1301.
-The smaller church was incorporated into the structure as the Cappella della Madonna Mora (Chapel of the Dark Madonna).
-The basilica is commonly known today as "Il Santo" (The Saint).
+As he had requested, Anthony was buried in the small church of Santa Maria Mater Domini—probably dating from the late 12th century—near a convent he had founded in 1229.
+Because of his notability, the construction of a large church, now the Basilica of Saint Anthony of Padua, was begun around 1232 and completed in 1301.
+The smaller church was incorporated into the structure as the Cappella della Madonna Mora or Chapel of the Dark Madonna.
+Today the basilica is commonly referred to as "Il Santo" (The Saint).

-Various legends also surround the death of Anthony.
+Various accounts also surround the death of Anthony.
 One holds that when he died, children cried in the streets and all the church bells rang of their own accord.
-Another legend is in regard to his tongue.
-He was buried in a chapel that became part of the basilica, where his tongue, jaw, and vocal cords were symbolically chosen as relics for veneration (as was a tradition in medieval times) to be displayed in a large reliquary.
-When his body was exhumed 30 years after his death, it was found turned to dust, but the tongue was claimed to have glistened and looked as if it were still part of a live body; a further claim being made that this was a sign of his gift of preaching.
+According to another account, when he was initially buried his tongue, jaw, and vocal cords were chosen as relics for veneration and displayed in a large reliquary.
+When his body was exhumed 30 years after his death, it was found turned to dust, but the tongue was observed to have glistened and looked as if it were still part of a live body; a further observation being made that this was a sign of his gift of preaching.
 On 1 January 1981, Pope John Paul II authorized a scientific team to study Anthony's remains and the tomb was opened five days later.